-Any woman who is a member of St. Francis by the Lake is a member of the E.C.W.
-While fellowship, prayer, support, and encouragement are our aims, we also look outside ourselves to provide a variety of charitable services to the parish, as well as the community.
-The women meet on the second Thursday of each month for fellowship and a program of interest to members.
+Any woman of St. Francis by the Lake is a member of the ECW.
+While fellowship, prayer, support, and encouragement are our aims, we also look outside ourselves to provide a variety of ministries to the parish, as well as our communities.
+We meet on the second Thursday of each month for fellowship and a program--hopefully of interest!--for members.

 Community of Hope at St. Francis by the Lake is a community of lay volunteer pastoral caregivers united in prayer; shaped by Benedictine spirituality and equipped for and serving in pastoral care ministries, which involve compassionate listening and responding to the spiritual needs of those around them.
 Pastoral caregiver training is conducted every other year using the Community of Hope International curriculum and models.
 After training is completed, individuals may choose to be commissioned for service.
 Identification and discernment of each person’s ministry is a part of the training journey.
 COH members attend monthly Circle of Care gatherings which encompass spiritual growth, continuing education, community building, ministry support and fellowship.

 People involved in making prayer shawls meet once a month to pray over the shawls and throws that will be given to anyone whom we find needs comfort, healing, encouragement, or for special events.
 Bring your project--or just your enthusiasm, and we'll help you start a project!
 Anyone interested in the prayer shawl ministry is welcome and invited to join us.